OCCIRF/OpenCloudComputingIncidentResponseFramework/quickStart.md

 # Quick Start Checklist
-This is the quick start checklist to get the incident response process working fastly.
+This is the quick start checklist to get the incident response process working.

 ## Organisational Preparation
 - [ ] Build an asset management